Domain-adapted Learning and Interpretability: DRL for Gas Trading: Deep RL Methodology

-Learning optimal decisions is guided by the reward function as a result of the agent's interaction with the environment through actions~$A_t$, and the reward~$r_{i,t}$ in form of raw P\&L. In addition, for simulation purposes, we fixed the transaction costs, $tc = 0.1\mathrm{p/therm}$ based on the bid-ask spread.
+Learning optimal decisions is guided by the reward function as a result of the agent's interaction with the environment through actions~$A_t$, and the {\bf reward}~$r_{i,t}$ in form of raw P\&L. In addition, for simulation purposes, we fixed the transaction costs, $tc = 0.1\mathrm{p/therm}$ based on the bid-ask spread.
+Thus, the total transaction cost per position change is $tc |A_t - A_{t-1}|$.
 We employ reward shaping as follows: The immediate reward after an action is taken as the P\&L, $\hat{r}_{i,t}$ to guide the agent, and the performance of each episode is assessed at the end of an episode by the annualized Sharpe Ratio~$SR_i$, where subscript~$t$ indicates the time-step in episode~$i$.